Lahti-University-of-Technology/full-stack-course/material/ethics.md

 ### Safeguards (strongly recommended)

-- Keep an approved secondary remote ready, such as GitLab.
+- Keep a secondary remote ready, such as GitLab.
 - Push mirrors regularly so commit history, issues, and CI logs are duplicated.
 - Export a weekly repo bundle or release artifact that includes commit history and build logs.